stroud4europe/stroud4europe.github.io/_posts/2021-02-05-Can you help.md

 tags:
 ---

-# Could you help the many great people who belong to Stroud4Europe to:
+# Could you help us to:

 - **Identify and develop existing European links in Stroud District** e.g twinning groups, exchange groups, friendship groups.
 We are planning to set up a bursary scheme to support Stroud young people to work or study in EU countries.